vadolasi/refluxo-engine/docs/guides/error-handling.md

+---
+description: A robust workflow must be able to handle transient failures, such as network issues or temporary API unavailability.
+The Refluxo engine provides a powerful, declarative `RetryPolicy` that you can attach to any `NodeDefinition` to control its behavior on failure.
+---
 # Error Handling and Retries

 A robust workflow must be able to handle transient failures, such as network issues or temporary API unavailability.
 The Refluxo engine provides a powerful, declarative `RetryPolicy` that you can attach to any `NodeDefinition` to control its behavior on failure.